greenfork/nimraylib_now/README.md

 ## Install Raylib as a shared library
 ### Windows

+It is recommended to use static linking.

+Currently shared library linking is broken because of name conflicts with `windows.h` file.
+But if you really want to, you can rename all conflicting names inside `windows.h` and still use it as a shared library.

-Download latest library from [raylib releases] page for MinGW compiler, for version 3.7.0 the name is `raylib-3.7.0_win64_mingw-w64.zip`.
+Download the latest library from [raylib releases] page for MinGW compiler, for version 3.7.0 the name is `raylib-3.7.0_win64_mingw-w64.zip`.
 Extract it and **make sure** that files `libraylibdll.a` and `raylib.dll` are always in the same directory as your game `.exe` file.